-(a) Transparency is the critical element of procedural justice that allows community members to assess whether the process of the investigation is conducted in a trustworthy manner and complies with the standards for the five listed principles.
+- (a) Transparency is the critical element of procedural justice that allows community members to assess whether the process of the investigation is conducted in a trustworthy manner and complies with the standards for the five listed principles. - (b) Standards for the transparency of an independent investigation:

-- (b) Standards for the transparency of an independent investigation: - The policies and operating procedures of the IIT will be available to the public. - The names of the members, supervisors, commanders, and nonlaw enforcement community representatives on the IIT will be available to the public. - A minimum of two nonlaw enforcement community representatives will be assigned to each IIT to: - a.
+- The policies and operating procedures of the IIT will be available to the public. - The names of the members, supervisors, commanders, and nonlaw enforcement community representatives on the IIT will be available to the public. - A minimum of two nonlaw enforcement community representatives from the impacted communities will be assigned to each IIT to: - a.
 Participate directly in the vetting, interviewing, and/or selection of IIT investigators.
 (Existing teams will have until January 2021 to provide necessary information about the qualifications of current IIT investigators to the nonlaw enforcement community representatives for review.) - b.
-Review conflict of interest statements submitted within seventy-two hours of the commencement of each investigation by the investigators; - c.
-Be present at the briefings with the involved agency(s) chief or sheriff; - d.
-Have access to the investigation file when it is completed; - e.
-Be provided a copy of all press releases and communication to the media prior to release; and - f.
-Review notification of equipment use of the involved agency. - The nonlaw enforcement community representatives must sign a binding confidentiality agreement at the beginning of each police use of deadly force investigation that remains in effect until the prosecutor of jurisdiction either declines to file charges or the criminal case is concluded. - If the confidentiality agreement is violated, the nonlaw enforcement representative may be subject to prosecution under RCW 9A.76.020 (Obstructing a law enforcement officer) and chapter 10.97 RCW, Washington State Criminal Records Privacy Act.
-For the purpose of this chapter, "criminal background information" is the same as "criminal history information" as defined in RCW 10.97.030(4). - The commander or other representative of the IIT will provide public updates about the investigation at a minimum of once per week, even if there is no new progress to report. - When an independent investigation is complete the information will be made available to the public in a manner consistent with applicable state law. - (3) Communication. - (a) Communication is key to enhancing the public's perception of police legitimacy and fairness.
-A lack of open communication leads to suspicion and damages trust. - (b) Standards for communication during an independent investigation: - A family member of the person against whom deadly force has been used will be notified as soon as they can be located by either the involved agency or the IIT, whichever is faster. - A member of the IIT will be assigned as a family liaison within the first twenty-four hours and keep the family, or a representative of the family's choice, apprised of all significant developments in the independent investigation and will give the family and the involved agency advance notice of all scheduled press releases. - Neither the involved agency nor the IIT will provide the media with criminal background information of the person against whom deadly force has been used, unless it is specifically requested, and release of the information is required by the Public Records Act or other applicable laws.
+Review written conflict of interest statements submitted within 72 hours of the commencement of each investigation by the investigators.
+Agencies may use a standard conflict of interest form developed by the Washington state criminal justice training commission.
+If an IIT uses their own conflict of interest form, the standards must meet or exceed the form provided by the Washington state criminal justice training commission; - c.
+Have access to the investigation file when it is completed; - d.
+Be provided a copy of all press releases and communication to the media prior to release; and - e.
+Review notification of equipment use of the involved agency. - The nonlaw enforcement community representatives must sign a binding confidentiality agreement at the beginning of each police use of deadly force investigation that remains in effect until the prosecutor of jurisdiction either declines to file charges or the criminal case is concluded. - Any nonlaw enforcement representative or law enforcement officer found to have violated the confidentiality agreement will be subject to immediate removal from the team, as well as any future independent investigation. - The commander or other representative of the IIT will provide public updates about the investigation at a minimum of once per week, even if there is no new progress to report. - When an independent investigation is complete the information will be made available to the public in a manner consistent with applicable state law. - (3) Communication. - (a) Communication is key to enhancing the public's perception of police legitimacy and fairness.
+A lack of open communication leads to suspicion and damages trust. - (b) Standards for communication during an independent investigation: - A family member of the person against whom deadly force has been used will be notified as soon as they can be located by either the involved agency or the IIT, whichever is faster. - A member of the IIT will be assigned as a family liaison within the first 24 hours and keep the family, or a representative of the family's choice, apprised of all significant developments in the independent investigation and will give the family and the involved agency advance notice of all scheduled press releases. - Neither the involved agency nor the IIT will provide the media with criminal background information of the person against whom deadly force has been used, unless it is specifically requested, and release of the information is required by the Public Records Act or other applicable laws.